Hopping and emergent dynamics of optical localized states in a trapping potential: Theoretical analysis

 with $\delta$ the distance between consecutive LSs.

 Distant LSs interact via their exponentially decaying tails.
-While many salient examples of Solitons are even functions, as e.g solutions of the Nonlinear Schr\"odinger, Ginzburg-Landau or Lugiato-Lefever equations, the left and right exponential tails are not necessarily identical.
-As such, the interactions between LSs may not be reciprocal and, as such, they do not obey the action-reaction principle, as demonstrated recently in passively mode-locked laser \cite{javaloyes2016dynamics}.
+While many salient examples of Solitons are even functions, as e.g solutions of the Nonlinear Schr\"odinger, Ginzburg-Landau or Lugiato-Lefever equations, the left and right exponential tails are not necessarily identical (see \textit{eg}\cite{Wang:17}).
+As such, the interactions between LSs may not be reciprocal and their dynamics may disobey the action-reaction principle, as demonstrated recently in passively mode-locked lasers \cite{javaloyes2016dynamics}.
 This is also the case here.
 This fact is not inconsistent with the parity symmetry of Eq.~\ref{eq:SG}.
 As we have two solutions branches, the symmetry only maps the kink over the anti-kink solution while both solutions are neither even nor odd in general.

-From Eq.~\ref{eq:particle} in the case of a single LS, we can clearly see the possibility of an Adler Locking-Unlocking transition for the LS drifting speed depending on the precise value of $M$ as compared to the two critical values $M_{c}=\pm \left| \frac{\pi}{4}\left(\bar{\Delta}+2\psi\right) \right|$.
+From Eq.~\ref{eq:particle} in the case of a single LS, we can clearly see the possibility of an Adler Locking-Unlocking transition (SNIC bifurcation) for the LS drifting speed depending on the precise value of $M$ as compared to the two critical values $M_{c}=\pm \frac{\pi}{4} \left| \bar{\Delta}+2\psi \right|$.
 The system possesses a single stable (and an unstable) equilibrium point, provided that $|M|\ge |M_{c}|$.
 In this case, the position evolves into a washboard potential that exhibits for each period a minimum and a maximum corresponding to each of these fixed points.
-Sufficiently close to the unlocking transition, excitability is found and noise can generate random sequence of excursions where the LS ``falls'' from one weakly stable potential minimum toward the next, as depicted experimentally in Fig.~\ref{fig:singleguy}.
+Sufficiently close to the unlocking transition, excitability is found in the motion of solitons in the trap and noise can generate random sequence of excursions where the LS ``falls'' from one weakly stable potential minimum toward the next, as depicted experimentally in Fig.~\ref{fig:singleguy}.
 In the presence of an external force field, we show numerical simulations in \ffig{fig:meta}b) demonstrating the interplay between the action of the modulation potential and the repulsive forces between nearest neighboring solitons, which result, as in the experiment, in the propagation of a meta-soliton.